European Baccalaureate: Overview

 The EB is a two-year course and assesses the performance of students in the subjects taught in secondary years 6–7.

 The first awards of the EB were made in 1959.

-The EB is marked in percentages out of 100, and, in contrast to many national systems (e.g. British A-Levels), comprises a wide range of compulsory subjects and 3-5 elective subjects.
+The EB is marked in percentages out of 100, and, in contrast to many national systems (e.g. British A-Levels), comprises a wide range of compulsory subjects and 3–5 elective subjects.
 Compulsory studies include mother tongue, 1st foreign language, mathematics (5 hours/week or 3 hours/week course), philosophy, one science subject, history and geography (both taught in the 1st foreign language), and gym.
 These also depend on the orientation that the pupil has chosen at the end of year 5.
-The choice of elective subjects is large (see the list below), although the subject may not be available if the class size is too small.
+The choice of elective subjects is large (see examples in the table below), although a given subject may not be available if the class size is too small and sometimes other subjects are available.

 A minimum of 31 periods a week must be taken, with a maximum of 35 periods, although this is sometimes extended to 36 or even 37 periods.

 At least 2 Column 3 subjects must be chosen; a maximum of 4 can be taken.
 There is a core of compulsory subjects which include language 1 (mother tongue), language 2 (first foreign language), mathematics, history, geography, philosophy, religion/ethics and sport.
-In addition, if no science subject is taken as an elective subject, students must also take a course of two lessons per week in biology.
+In addition, if no science subject is taken as an elective subject, a science subject must be taken as a compulsory subject.
 Students must take a minimum of ten courses.
 They have the choice of two elective subjects of four lessons per week and may take as many as four additional subjects in addition to the ten compulsory subjects.
 These subjects may include each of the separate sciences, social sciences, Latin, art, music, philosophy and languages 3 and 4.
 Mathematics can be taken as a 3-lesson or 5-lesson per week course.
 Additional advanced courses of three lessons per week may be taken in mathematics, language 1 and language 2.
 Students may also choose complementary courses of two lessons per week such as practical science, introductory economics, art, music and theatre.